torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 ```["prediction()", "mobilenet", {"image": ["BLOB", ".picture"]}, "classLabel"]```

-Assuming the MobileNet ML model has been registered as `"mobilenet"`, this will read an attached blob from the document's `picture` property, run it through MobileNet to classify it, and return the label most likely to apply to the image contents, e.g. "siamese cat" or "banana".
+Assuming a trained [MobileNet image classifier][MOBILENET] has been registered as `"mobilenet"`, this will read an attached blob from the document's `picture` property, run it through MobileNet to classify it, and return the label most likely to apply to the image contents, e.g. "siamese cat" or "banana".

 **STATUS:** `prediction()` was added in October 2018 (post-2.1).
 It is only available in the Enterprise Edition (EE) of Couchbase Lite.